-After Roe, abortion will still be legal in most situations.
+After Roe, abortion is still legal in most situations.
 Hear from The Family Foundation about what’s at stake, and how you can be part of the fight for life.
-Then, keep reading to find out more about what abortion law would be in your state after Roe.
+Then, keep reading to find out more about your state’s post-Roe abortion laws.

 MORE ABOUT YOUR STATE’S ABORTION LAWS